 In theory, this would seem like an ideal set-up.
 With two individuals sharing such an unquestionably insane devotion to one another, you immediately bypass the typical shenanigans that accompany the archetype.
 Right?

 When left on their own, these couples will at worst be Sickening Sweethearts.
 But try to get between them however... watch out because come hell or high water they do whatever to takes to remain together and chances are things will not end well for you and whoever gets it their way.

-And if this pair comes with a side of Outlaw Couple, Serial Killer, Ax-Crazy or anything else less-than-legal, expect that little Berserk Button to become several magnitudes more difficult to avoid.
-If such a couple is also married, this can also overlap with Unholy Matrimony (or god forbid, The Family That Slays Together should they end up mating and producing offspring).
+And if this pair comes with a side of Outlaw Couple, Serial Killer, Ax-Crazy, or anything else less-than-legal, expect that little Berserk Button to become several magnitudes more difficult to avoid.
+If such an unholy couple is also married, this can also overlap with Unholy Matrimony (or god forbid, The Family That Slays Together should they end up mating and producing offspring).

 See also Psychotic Love Triangle, if another Yandere is butting-in with the couple.